-Like artichokes, cucumbers, and brocoli, peas were said to have been introduced to France by Catherine de Medici when she married Henri II in 1533 (although these days historians tend to give more credit for these culinary innovations to François Ier).
+Like artichokes, cucumbers, and broccoli, peas were said to have been introduced to France by Catherine de Medici, when she married Henri II in 1533 (although these days historians tend to give François Ier more credit for these culinary innovations).

 Pois cassés are split peas; pois carrées are grass peas (gesse).